jeffreycwitt/hn202/docs/aug-and-pilgrim-life.md

 If there are reasons not to kill yourself, how does this affect the pilgrim's interest or relation to the earthly city?

-Here is where I think we need to start keeping an eye out for multitude of different and often conflicting answers about the proper conduct of an earthly pilgrim that we will see emerge throughout the Middle Ages.
+Here is where I think we need to start keeping an eye out for the multitude of different and often conflicting answers about the proper conduct of an earthly pilgrim that we will see emerge throughout the Middle Ages.

 In chapters 11-21, Augustine is going to bring forward his own answer.
 But his is not the only answer that can be offered.
 And we want to keep our eyes out for other kinds of answers people will offer as well as the practical implications of those different answers.